Skip to main content

 Testing

-Comprehensive test coverage added in /core/blong-gogo/src/error.proxy.test.ts:
+Comprehensive test coverage in core/blong-gogo/src/error.proxy.test.ts:

 • ✅ Backwards compatibility with dot notation